PhD About the Program

 Adopted by vote of the faculty, Date 10/23/07

-Recorded sessions are added to the School of Education’s Brown Bag Seminar playlist as they become available, and also linked below.
+Recorded sessions are added to the PhD Academic Programs Video website as they become available, and also linked below.
+Speakers from past quarters can be found here as well.

 How Effective are Education Programs and Policies in Improving Access and Learning for Disadvantaged Students?
 Evidence from Three Disparate Contexts